grecoe/amlsdummy/README.md

 The code can be run on Windows or Linux, but if run on Windows you cannot test the docker container image locally.
 That is the only restriction.

 The project creates a no-op ML service that simply returns a string message to the user.
 That is, the ML model backing it is a NO-OP.
-It was created simply to go through all of the motions of creating a model, registering it, creating a container, creating an AKS compute cluster, and finally, deploying it as a REST endpoing.
+It was created simply to go through all of the motions of creating a model, registering it, creating a container, creating an AKS compute cluster, and finally, deploying it as a REST endpoint.

 You will need
 - Azure Subscription
-- Azure Machine Learning compute cores
+- Azure VM Cores (Standard DSv2, and at least 24) available in the region you choose for deployment.
 - Windows or Linux box to run the project
     - If running on Windows you will not be able to test the docker container locally as the image is Linux based.
 However, you'll still be able to create and deploy a service.